 Institutional money is flowing into hostels by the millions.
 Also private investors have jumped on this trend in hospitality real estate investment.
-But why are hostels such popular hotel investment objects?
+But why are hostels such popular hotel investment opportunities?

 The Poshtel Trend

 Over the last decade we have witnessed the rise of a new niche market in the hospitality industry.
 After the craze of boutique and design hotels, we are now in the the era of the Poshtels.
 This trend has crossed over into the hostel sector.

 The backpacking do it yourself hostel product has gone hip with the times and reinvented itself.
 Basically, Postel stands for Posh Hotel.
 No longer is a hostel merely a BYO-toilet-paper lodging provider for the nomadic traveler.
 Hostels have turned into full-fledged hospitality concepts.
 It is a hip hybrid, offering shared bunk-bed dorms and cozy private rooms and family rooms.

 The Poshtel trend originally started in Europe, but the are now popping up all over the globe.
 The good thing about this new trend is that, well, it’s on trend.
 Like all those Instagram-worthy new food spots, poshtels are more design-focused (and their restaurants tend to have locally-sourced ingredients.)
 At a Poshtel, you get everything you’d expect from cool boutique hotel for a bit cheaper.
 You can chill in an amenity-filled social setting filled with power outlets and artsy, modern decor.
 Without breaking the bank, you can enjoy wifi, nice beds and bathrooms, and things like a cool bar, a nice view, and maybe even a pool.